ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 environment.
 Due to the increased security, an interaction finish method should be employed whenever possible.

-## Storage of Information During Interaction and Continuation
+## Storage of Information During Interaction and Continuation {#security-client-storage}

 When starting an interactive grant request, a client application has a number of protocol elements that it needs to manage, including nonces, references, keys, access tokens, and other elements.